revanthpobala/Lilac/README.md

 ## History

 This is the Initial version that is released to the public.
 This is my thesis project.
-This work is sonsored by [National Science Foundation](https://www/nsf.gov).
+This work is sponsored by [National Science Foundation](https://www/nsf.gov).

 ## Credits